All Episodes

 Cool.

-Well, you're just I mean, you're just a dream come true today here.
+Well, you're just, I mean, you're just a dream come true today here.

-From Lewis to Kenny Day that you're here every day, that I I that you're here and you're helping America.
+Well, I just think every day that you're here every day, that I, that you're here and you're helping America.

 Thank you so much.

-Well, you're welcome.
+Well, you're welcome very much.

-Well, if I had to um listen to people like Lewis all the time, I'd really be scared.
+Well, if I had to listen to people like Lewis all the time, I'd really be scared.

-But um Hey, they're everywhere.
+Hey, they're everywhere.

-I mean, that's that is you want to who's a the people voting for Obama, that's what they think, that's what they're out there believing.
+I mean, that is, you want to know who's the people voting for Obama.

 Well, we're all shaking our heads now because we're all scared about all this Iraq business.

-But what I wanted to ask you about Russia is really don't you think really this all started with Clinton when he didn't act the first time the towers were bombed?
+But what I wanted to ask you about, Rush, is really, don't you think really this all started with Clinton when he didn't act the first time the towers were bombed, when the toll was bombed?

 I mean, there were so many things going on then, and he took no action.

-Well at least Bush took action.
+At least Bush took action.

 He even got Congress to vote.

-To refresh action to refresh everybody's memory.
+To refresh everybody's memory.

-The the World Trade Center was first hit.
+The World Trade Center was first hit.

-Uh this is nineteen ninety-three, and it was on my dad's birthday, February twenty sixth.
+I guess it's 1993, and it was on my dad's birthday, February 26th.

-I remember that the year.
+I remember that, the year.

 They thought they were going to be able to bring down the tower that they parked that truck in the garage.